 How common is hemophilia?

-Hemophilia is an extremely rare disorder: about 18,000 people in the U.S. have been diagnosed.
-Some 400 babies in the United States are born with hemophilia every year.
-About 9 out of 10 hemophiliacs have type A hemophilia.
-Around 60 to 70% of people with hemophilia have the severe form of the disorder, about 15% have the moderate form, and the rest have mild hemophilia.
+Hemophilia is an extremely rare disorder.
+Hemophilia A affects 1 in 5,000 to 10,000 males.
+Hemophilia B is less common, affecting 1 in 25,000 to 30,000 males.
+Around 60 to 70% of people with hemophilia A have the severe form of the disorder, about 15% have the moderate form, and the rest have mild hemophilia.
 Hemophilia can occur in all races and ethnic groups.

 What are the symptoms of hemophilia?

 Prolonged external bleeding, and bruising that occurs easily or for no apparent reason, are two major symptoms of hemophilia.